mammarelm7/DeepLearningCaptionGenerator/README.md

 # DeepLearningCaptionGenerator
 This deep learning application will be able to utilize a RNN LSTM model for the Flicker8k_Dataset and the Flickr8k_text to generate a new description for a given image.
+The validation loss was attempted to be reduced through several methods including changing from VGG16 to
+InceptionV3, changing the LSTM to 512, changing the adam optimizer to sgd, lowering the adam learning rate, and changing the dropout size.
+Details can be seen in the
+paper Mammarelli-generating-image-captions.pdf

 ![alt text](example.jpg "example")